-The Fund is initially focused on investing in the sub-Saharan hospitality sector, through the establishment of a dedicated Hotel Fund.
-The rationale behind creating this fund is that the sector holds substantial potential for job and wealth creation and stimulates a local supply chain that positively impacts the overall economic growth of the region’s local economies.
-Additionally, the FSDEA will seek investments in infrastructure projects across Sub-Saharan Africa, through a Fund vehicle, to support Sub-Saharan Africa’s economic development and benefit from the strong growth of the region, as an investor.
+The Fund has invested in the sub-Saharan hospitality sector, through the establishment of a dedicated Hotel Fund for Africa worth $500 million.
+The hospitality sector holds substantial potential for job and wealth creation in Angola, whilst also stimulating a local supply chain that positively impacts the overall economic growth of the region’s local economies.

 Additionally, the FSDEA has also created a $1.1 billion dedicated infrastructure fund that focuses on equity investments in energy, transport and large industrial developments domestically and across the sub-Saharan African region.

 Investment Funds: The Fund also launched five new dedicated investment funds with initial investment values totaling USD $1.4 billion over the next three- to-five years.
 These funds are dedicated to making private equity investments in mining, timber, agriculture, healthcare, and promoting regional growth by developing a portfolio of assets balancing yields through a separate mezzanine fund.

 With Africa’s vast mineral deposits offering significant potential for mining companies, the FSDEA’s Mining Venture Capital Investment Fund will invest USD $250 million in mining over the next three-to-five years.
 With a focus on Sub-Saharan Africa, and in particular Angola which itself has one of the richest subsoil in the region, investments will be considered across the entire project development curve from exploration to upgrading and expansion.

 Download Fact Sheet – FSDEA Mining Venture Capital Investment Fund